-Kerry has extensive experience in the area of social policy, having been an Adviser to Ministers, Shadow Ministers and the Leader of the Opposition in the areas of families, community services, Indigenous Affairs, disability and carers, sport, women, youth, philanthropy and corporate social responsibility.
+Kerry has extensive experience in the area of social policy, having been an Adviser to Ministers, Shadow Ministers and the Leader of the Opposition in the areas of families and communities, Indigenous Affairs, philanthropy and corporate social responsibility.

-Kerry has worked at GenerationOne since 2010, where she began working as part of the start-up team, Kerry's role has been to manage campaign strategy and implementation, policy research and development, commissioning and managing market research projects, developing key campaigns, media messaging and communication, community and stakeholder engagement, and coordinating major events including policy forums and employer roundtables.
+Kerry has worked at GenerationOne since 2010, where she began working as part of the start-up team at GenerationOne, Kerry's role has been to manage campaign strategy and implementation, policy research and development, commissioning and managing market research projects, developing key campaigns, media messaging and communication, community and stakeholder engagement, and coordinating major events including policy forums and employer roundtables.

 Kerry is currently working towards completing her Graduate Certificate in Social Impact, at the Centre for Social Impact at Universiyt of New South Wales.
 Kerry was a participant of the 2012 Sydney Leaderhip Program, and in 2011 completed the Committee for Economic Development Australia (CEDA) Copland Program.

 Kerry was born in Blacktown, NSW and grew up in Western Sydney before moving with her family to Tweed Heads to attend High School.
 Kerry attended Griffith University (Gold Coast) where she completed a Bachelor of Business and a Bachelor of Exercise Science.
 Kerry has also worked with several leading event management companies on events including the Noosa and Mooloolabah Triathlons, the Mother's Day Classic Fun Run, motor sports races, and Weetbix Kids Try-athlon series.

 Kerry's passion for ending the disparity: